Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: The Method

-The HSOS/SMFT Stokes $(V/I)_{\rm SMFT}$ \textit{versus} SDO/HMI $B_{\rm HMI}$ distribution for all the magnetograms used for the cross-calibration is shown in Figure~\ref{fig1}.
-The red calibration curve in the plot is the best least-square approximation of the distribution by a third order polynomial.
-One can see that the quasi-linear relationship holds for relatively weak magnetic fields while Stokes $(V/I)_{\rm SMFT}$ starts to saturate for longitudinal magnetic field exceeding approximately 1000~G.
+The HSOS/SMFT Stokes-$(V/I)_{\rm SMFT}$ versus SDO/HMI $B_{\rm HMI}$ distribution for all the magnetograms used for the cross-calibration is shown in Figure~\ref{fig1}.
+The red calibration curve in the plot is the best least-square approximation of the distribution by a third-order polynomial

-The essential key of our method is using two different calibration expressions for weak ($B_{\rm SMFT}^w$) and strong ($B_{\rm SMFT}^s$) longitudinal magnetic field.
-Indeed, for each value of measured Stokes $(V/I)_{\rm SMFT}$ we can determine two corresponding values of $B_{\rm SMFT}$ at the calibration curve.
-Using the approximation of the distribution shown in Figure~\ref{fig1}, we can write the following expression for deriving longitudinal magnetic field from Stokes $(V/I)_{\rm SMFT}$: